KPCOFGS/infectious/README.md

 - **Humanoid zombie** using the player character model with a dark, bloody skin
 - **17 zombified animals** — every animalia mob has an infected variant with darkened red-tinted textures and red eyes
-- **Infection mechanic** — every hit zombifies the target mob, replacing it with a hostile infected version
+- **Infection mechanic** — 30% chance on each hit to zombify the target mob, replacing it with a hostile infected version
 - **Zombies attack everything** — players (non-creative) and all non-zombie entities
 - **Night/dark spawning only** — zombies spawn naturally where light level is 7 or lower
 - **Sunlight immune** — once spawned, they don't burn in daylight
-- **Infection mechanic** — 30% chance on each hit to zombify the target mob, replacing it with a hostile infected version
 - **Spawn egg** for testing and creative use

 ## Zombie Stats